 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Kaikoura and book an accommodation of your choice.

 Things to Know Before Visiting Whale Watch Kaikoura

-72.26% of people plan their visit to Whale Watch Kaikoura between 09 AM - 10 AM
+36.78% of people start their Whale Watch Kaikoura visit around 06 AM - 07 AM

 People usually take around 4 Hrs to see Whale Watch Kaikoura